 If you do happen to find a leak, do everything in your power to remediate it immediately.
-If the leak has caused mold or mildew damage, call a professional restoration service to save as much of the affected area as possible and to mitigate your potential loses.
+If the leak has caused mould or mildew damage, call a professional restoration service to save as much of the affected area as possible and to mitigate your potential losses.

 IBX Services is a full-services company for any kind of emergency service.
 What it means is that we offer the full scale of solutions needed for complete emergency services, cleaning and disinfection services, and commercial services too.
 From identifying the cause of the problem to fixing any design flaws in the affected areas, and the prevention of further and sealing to rigorous testing to detect any other indirect problem, we strive to be a leader in the emergency services solutions industry.